Table of contents

 Boomerang is an easy tool that acts as a personal secretary and reminds you if you don’t hear back from someone.
 It also helps you take messages out of your inbox till you actually need them.
 You can also write an email while you are on the go and have it arrive exactly when you want it to be in the inbox.

 You can keep your inbox from receiving emails for as long as you want and from whatever source you want.
-Boomerang also gives a host of other features such as scheduling emails, setting up auto-responses or hide emails till you want to see them.
+Boomerang also gives a host of other features, such as scheduling emails, setting up auto-responses, or hiding emails till you want to see them.
 In the free plan, you get 10 free message credits.

 As the name suggests, touch-it-once is a principle that relies on making a decision right away.
 It is also referred to as the Only Handle It Once (OHIO) method.

-But keeping this mindset is important, especially since we all deal with a humongous volume of email every day.
+But keeping this mindset is important, especially since we all deal with a humongous volume of emails every day.
 This will keep you from constantly getting distracted by the thought of unreplied emails, which can dramatically lower your productivity.
-Choose your words well, so that there is no room for ambiguity or misinterpretation.
+Choose your words well so that there is no room for ambiguity or misinterpretation.

 News flash: Social media is distracting!
-I know you know that already but social media has a way of making way inside your head even against the strongest of restrains.
+I know you know that already, but it can make its way inside your head even against the strongest of restraints.

 You really do not really need to know who commented on what photo on Facebook or who recently retweeted your meme, at least not right away.